Control of House still up for grabs but Democrats face a tougher path

-Control of House of Representatives is still up for grabs but Democrats face a tougher path to majority
+Control of House of Representatives is still up for grabs but Democrats face increasingly tough path to majority

 Both parties still have a chance to control the House next year.
-Republicans appear to have the easier path to victory, but keeping their majority in line may be harder than winning it
+Republicans appear to have the easier path to victory, but keeping their majority in line might be harder than winning it

-Three days after Election Day, it’s still possible that House Speaker Nancy Pelosi’s caucus could stun the world by retaining control of the House of Representatives when the 118th Congress convenes on 3 January.
-It’s also possible that Republicans could earn the 218 votes needed to sweep into power next year.
+Six days after polls closed in the US midterm elections, vote-counting in tight races means it is still possible for the Democrats to stun the world by retaining control of the House of Representatives when Congress convenes on 3 January.

+It’s also still possible that Republicans will earn the 218 votes needed to sweep into power.

 Most election forecasters in the US have predicted that the Republicans will indeed take control of the House, but getting there won’t be so easy.

+Over the weekend, Democrats won Washington’s 3rd District after Marie Gluesenkamp Pérez beat Republican Joe Kent, who had beaten incumbent Republican Jaime Herrera Beutler in the primary.
+Ms Herrera Beutler was one of 10 Republicans who voted to impeach former president Donald Trump.

+But Republicans flipped Oregon’s 5th District when Lori Chavez-DeRemer beat Jamie McLeod-Skinner, who had beaten Representative Kurt Schrader in the Democratic primary.

-Of the undecided districts that remain, approximately 12 of those are considered toss-ups, which means forecasters have given both parties equal chance of winning.
+Of the undecided districts that remain, approximately nine of those are considered toss-ups, which means forecasters have given both parties an equal chance of winning.

-Yet so far, Democrats currently lead in eight of those contests.
-They would need to pull ahead in all of them to defy expectations and keep Ms Pelosi in charge.
-And while Republicans are far more likely to pull off an overall win in the end, it may yet be smaller than the five-seat margin Democrats have had to deal with since the 11th Congress opened in 2021.
+Yet Democrats currently lead in five of those contests so far.
+They would need to pull ahead in all of them, as well as turn their fortunes around in a handful of districts where Republicans currently lead, to defy expectations to stay in the majority.
+And although the Republicans are far more likely to pull off an overall win in the end, it might yet be smaller than the five-seat margin Democrats have had to deal with since the 117th Congress opened in 2021.

-While his counterpart on the Democratic side, Ms Pelosi, is famous for keeping her members in line when it comes to voting on big-ticket items such as President Joe Biden’s bipartisan infrastructure law or the Inflation Reduction Act, Mr McCarthy has never wrestled complex legislation through the House with just a small number of votes to spare.
+While his counterpart on the Democratic side, House Speaker Nancy Pelosi, is famous for keeping her members in line when it comes to voting on big-ticket items such as president Biden’s bipartisan infrastructure law or the Inflation Reduction Act, Mr McCarthy has never wrestled complex legislation through the House with just a small number of votes to spare.

 What’s more, the House Republican Conference he could end up leading as speaker will be rife with Trumpian extremists who have built their careers on pillorying GOP leaders who cooperate with Democrats on anything, even must-pass bills to fund the government or prevent the US from defaulting on sovereign debt and blowing up the world’s economy.

-A one-seat majority would be even more of a nightmare for the GOP leader, as it would place each one of his members where West Virginia senator Joe Manchin spent the last two years: Empowered to block any piece of legislation they dislike for any reason.
+A one-seat majority would be even more of a nightmare for the GOP leader, because it would place each one of his members where West Virginia senator Joe Manchin spent the last two years: empowered to block any piece of legislation they dislike for any reason.

-Already, members of the ultra-conservative House Freedom Caucus have made clear to Mr McCarthy that they plan on extracting costs from him before they’ll support his bid to become speaker, should the GOP take the majority.
+Already, members of the ultra-conservative House Freedom Caucus have made clear to Mr McCarthy that they plan to extract costs from him before they’ll support his bid to become speaker, should the GOP take the majority.

 But even if they do, it won’t be known for some time.